CarolinaFledgling/CarolinaFledgling/README.md

 ### Hi there 👋

-Nice to meet you!, My name is Karolina
+Nice to meet you!
+My name is Karolina

 ### Who Am I? 🤠